 Child abuse is the highest reason for vulnerable children in care, with 39% being aged 10 years and above.
 These older children may often have the label of children who ‘may display challenging behaviour;’ therefore, these children are unlikely to find foster carers willing to take them.

 Sadly, these older children and young people may have lived with a lifetime of abuse and neglect.
 Now they face another challenge; the label ‘Challenging Behaviour’ is a title that bears no reflection on the child or the life they may have led.

 80,080 children were in Local Authority care (2018-2019)

 ‘There were over 80,080 vulnerable children in England’s care system during 2018-2019; the highest reason for vulnerable children being in care is child abuse and neglect.
 39% of those children were aged 10-15 years, and the average length of time children was in care was two years and three months.
 Sadly, this is an additional 29 days from the previous year.
 The general characteristics of CLA ( Children Looked After) are similar to last year.
 56% are male, 39% are aged 10-15 years, and 74% are of white ethnic origin.’https://explore-education-statistics.service.gov.uk/find-statistics/children-looked-after-in-england-including-adoptions/2020

 Removing ‘labels’ and restoring trust.

-As a result, vulnerable children can’t handle the transition and react accordingly; they kick off because these children know the reaction it brings, and they’re ready for it.
+As a result, many children don’t handle the transition well, and they react accordingly.
+These children kick-off, because they know the reaction it brings, and they’re ready for it.

 Some children, however, respond to change differently.
 These children have had enough, and they embrace the new normal with a passion they have never felt before.